senseye-inc/senseye-react-native-sdk/README.md

 ```
 .
 +-- docs/           # See Documentation section of this README
 +-- example/        # Contains an example app that demos usage of the SDK
 +-- src/
 |   +-- api/        # Modules for interfacing with the Senseye API
 |   +-- components/ # Modules for serving Senseye frontend components
-+-- package.json     # Includes application dependencies, build utilities, and pre-commit hook directives.
++-- package.json    # Defines package dependencies, build utilities, and pre-commit hook directives.
 See contributing guide for more information on these directives
 ```

 ## Included Tasks